Vaccinations and Your Pet – Current Options – Also see our Summary Table at bottom of the page.

 Simple options are better!
 Also see our Summary Table at bottom of page!

-As with ticks, flea control, intestinal worming, dog food etc there are a number of treatments available.
+As with ticks, flea control, intestinal worming etc there are a number of options available.
 We are aware that often these options can become confusing.
 The schedule above clearly shows that as an owner you have a number of combinations that can be selected.
 The simplest and easiest to remember is using the annual option for all three treatments.

 What about the cost of the various vaccine options?

-Triennial C5 vaccinations will cost more than an Annual C5 (up to 20%) .
-When the cost of the new vaccination protocol is spread over 3 years, both options end up virtually the same cost.
+Triennial C5 vaccinations will cost more than an Annual C5 but, when the cost of the new vaccination protocol is spread over 3 years, both options end up virtually the same cost.

 Note: All vaccinations are inclusive of a full consultation and annual health check up.